YuanTian1991/YuanTian1991.github.io/contents/notes/2022-03-10-Essential-Docker-Knowledge/index.md

 3. Finally received results in host machine.

 I think, in theory most bioinformatic analysis can be wraped into a docker like this. **The fundermental principle here is that it simplised the software installation step**.

----

-## Integration Nextflow with Docker

-Now I have leanred [nextflow](https://yuantian1991.github.io/notes/My-Nextflow-Patterns), and docker.
-The next task is to integrate them.
-My purpose is to write each docker for each process.
-So call "componentization", or "modularization".
-So that in the future, I can "form" or "assembly" nextflow pipeline quickly with these components.
-This is possibly a bad idea, as Bioinformatics softwares have ton's of parameters, it's may not work to have just a container to run everydata...